pegannan/GitHubCloneProject/README.md

-This is the description of my repo cloning, branching, merging, and resolving conflicts
+This is the description of my repo

+Cloning, branching, merging, and resolving conflicts